 The Correct Way to Savor White Tea: Master These Tips and You’ll Be an Aroma Expert!

-Why has Fuding white tea become so popular in recent years?
+Why has Fuding become so popular in recent years?
 Some say that the ultimate appeal of white tea is its “vitality”; it awakens your entire being when you drink it.
 It doesn't just pass through your mouth but permeates your whole body, awakening your soul.

 So, when drinking white tea, it's not just about tasting its flavor but also savoring its aroma.
 And how do you properly appreciate the aroma of white tea?
 The correct method is crucial!